CyberHansel/Docker-sql-nginx-php/Readme.txt

                                                        #list of all users that have connect permission on the current database.
     SELECT * FROM pg_user WHERE usesuper = true;  #check for all superusers

-CREATE ROLE admin;
+CREATE ROLE admin;                                       #create admin role GRANT ALL PRIVILEGES ON DATABASE mydatabase TO admin;    #grant privileges to roles

+CREATE ROLE user;                                        #create user role GRANT SELECT ON TABLE mytable TO user;                   #grant privileges to roles GRANT SELECT, INSERT, UPDATE ON TABLE mytable TO user;   #example of INSERT, UPDATE, DELETE etc.

-CREATE ROLE user;                               #create role GRANT admin TO alice;                           #grant role to user ALTER USER postgress PASSWORD 'test123';        #create user DROP USER charlie;                              #delete user
+GRANT admin TO alice;                                    #grant role to user CREATE USER newuser WITH PASSWORD 'newpassword';         #create user DROP USER charlie;                                       #delete user ALTER USER postgress PASSWORD 'test123';                 #change password tp user